Hyundai Rotem J151

 The Hyundai Rotem J151 is the first generation electric multiple unit rolling stock to be introduced on the under-construction Jurong Region Line of Singapore's Mass Rapid Transit (MRT) system, manufactured by Hyundai Rotem under Contract J151.
-In 2020, the Land Transport Authority (LTA) purchased 62 three-car medium-capacity Hyundai Rotem trainsets (186 cars) for the Jurong Region Line, with the first trainset was delivered to Singapore on 17 September 2025, and the fleet is expected to enter service when the line opens in 2027.
+In 2020, the Land Transport Authority (LTA) purchased 62 three-car medium-capacity Hyundai Rotem trainsets (186 cars) for the Jurong Region Line, with the first trainset was delivered to Singapore on 17 September 2025, and the fleet is expected to enter service when the line opens in mid-2028.

 Tender

 The tender for trains under the contract J151 was closed on 13 June 2019 with four bids.
 The LTA has shortlisted all of them and the results has been released.